Le Locle: Modern era

 Le Locle was home to a number of famous watchmakers and inventors, including Abraham-Louis Perrelet, Jacques-Frédéric Houriet, Frédéric-Louis Favre-Bulle and David-Henri Grandjean.
+Watch manufacturers such as Tissot, Zenith, Ulysse Nardin, Universal Genève, and Doxa all trace their roots to Le Locle.
 In the 19th century the town was known for its pocket and marine chronometers.
 The watchmaking industry transformed Le Locle into an industrial city.
 Initially all the work was done by hand in small shops, but by the last quarter of the 19th century the first factories were built.
 The introduction of mechanized production, pushed the industry from completed watches toward machine tools and watch components.
 During the two World Wars, some plants, such as Zenith, later Dixi, specialized in the production of weapons.
 Watchmaking also required a number of associated artists and inventors.
 The bookseller and publisher Samuel Girardet (1730–1807) started decorating clock cases and eventually founded a dynasty of artists and engravers.
 The Huguenin became famous for their work painting clock housings and medals.
 Opening in 1856, the chocolate and confectionery factory Klaus operated until 1992.

 As in most watchmaking cities in the Jura, the political and social life in Le Locle was heavily influenced by the ideas of radicalism, socialism and later anarchism.
 Professor James Guillaume proposed the creation of a section of the Workers International in 1866.
 German-speaking socialist organizations including the Grütliverein and the Arbeiterverein testify that by the end of the 19th century, many workers from the German-speaking Switzerland worked in Le Locle.
 The Socialists organized themselves into a political party in 1897 and by 1912 were a majority in the municipality.
 In 1956, they allied and were supported by the Swiss Party of Labour.
 The Socialists lost their seat in the local government council in the 1992 elections, to the movement Droit de parole, which does not have a traditional party platform.
 In 2004, for the first time the council was determined by a plebiscite, which gave the Swiss Party of Labour (PdA) three seats, the Social Democratic Party of Switzerland (PS) and the liberale Parti progressiste national one seat each.